Rihanna: Why She Allegedly Ended Jennifer Lopez Friendship — Is Drake Romance To Blame?

 Of course, now that he is reportedly seeing Jennifer Lopez, fans wonder whether this relationship could potentially blossom into more than just a romance.
 Should Drake end up having a baby with Lopez, Rihanna would ultimately feel betrayed and hurt, one fan wrote on Twitter.

-How do you feel about Rihanna unfollowing J.Lo from her Instagram page?
+How do you feel about Rihanna unfollowing JLo from her Instagram page?

 [Featured Image by Michael Loccisano/Getty Images]